Qiskit/ecosystem/CONTRIBUTING.md

 ```
 3. Serve the docs with live reload:
 ```
-mkdocs serve
+properdocs serve
 ```

 The fragments in `docs/assets/` (the tables injected into `status.md`,
 `summary.md`, `categories.md`, etc. by the `table-reader` plugin) are generated
 and not tracked in git.
 Step 2 is what `tox -ewebsite` does for you, so if you
-skip it `mkdocs serve` fails with an error like `[table-reader-plugin]: Cannot
+skip it `properdocs serve` fails with an error like `[table-reader-plugin]: Cannot
 find table file 'docs/assets/unmaintained.md'`.
 Re-run it whenever you change
 member data under `resources/`.